-Software and tech companies are notoriously bad at their own messaging - and are happy (usually) to admit it too.
-In the race to an amazing product, a beautifully designed, image-rich, responsive website, and a killer online demo, they often don’t realise the importance of the single most important asset they could create - homepage messaging.
+Software and tech companies are notoriously bad at their own messaging – and are happy (usually) to admit it, too.
+In the race to an amazing product, a beautifully designed, image-rich, responsive website, and a killer online demo, they often don’t realise the importance of the single most important asset they could create: homepage copy that actually converts.

 I am not exaggerating.
-Homepage content is your most powerful marketing asset, because:
+Homepage copy is your most powerful marketing asset, because:

 - Your homepage gets the most hits

-- Your homepage content has to appeal to all visitors, no matter of motivation, need or buying stage
+- Your homepage content has to appeal to all visitors, no matter their motivation, need or buying stage

 - You have just a few seconds to communicate what you do, how you do it and why they should choose you